bdelacretaz/docker-sling-hosting/README.md

 # docker-sling-hosting
 This is a prototype Docker hosting of Sling instances.

+* the swarm branch works with Docker 1.9 networking and the http://docs.docker.com/engine/userguide/networking/get-started-overlay/ setup *

 For now, it connects a number of Sling instances to a common MongoDB database, and automatically makes them available via a front-end HAProxy server.
 Logs are collected in a Graylog instance.
 All these services run in Docker containers.